 You need to inform us of your decision to cancel the offer of a place.
 To meet the cancellation deadline, all you need to do is to let us know before the cancellation period ends.
 You can do this in several ways:

 If you cancel, we will repay any course fees we received.
-We will repay without undue delay, and not later than 14 days after the day on which you inform us about your decision.
+We will repay the fees without undue delay, not later than 14 days after the day you inform us about your decision.
 We use the same means of payment as you used for the payment.
 You will not pay any course fees if you decide to cancel within 14 days.

 Withdrawing from your course later

 You can withdraw from your course at any other time.